Jerome Cunningham

-Jerome Cunningham (born May 25, 1991) is a former American football tight end.
+Jerome Cunningham (born May 25, 1991) is an American former professional football tight end.
 He played college football at Southern Connecticut State.

+College career

+Cunningham played tight end for Division II Southern Connecticut State from 2009-2012.
+In his college career, he recorded 61 catches for 690 yards and 7 touchdowns.

 Professional career

-After going undrafted in the 2013 NFL Draft, Cunningham was invited to the Indianapolis Colts' minicamp, but he did not receive a contract offer and spent the 2013 season out of football.
+After going undrafted in the 2013 NFL draft, Cunningham was invited to the Indianapolis Colts' minicamp, but he did not receive a contract offer and spent the 2013 season out of football.

 New York Giants

 On August 5, 2014, Cunningham was signed by the New York Giants.
 On August 26, 2014, he was waived.
 On September 3, 2014, Cunningham was added to the Giants' practice squad.
 Cunningham spent the first 15 weeks of the 2014 regular season on the practice squad.
 On December 17, 2014, Cunningham was promoted to the active roster for the last two games of the regular season.

 Cunningham made the Giants' 53-man roster to begin the 2015 regular season.
 On October 18, 2015, he was waived by the Giants.
 He was re-signed to the Giants' practice squad on October 21, 2015.
 Cunningham was promoted to the active roster on November 5, 2015.
 On May 5, 2016, the Giants waived Cunningham.